 Note: Complaints about staff conduct will not generally be handled under this complaints procedure.
-Complainants will be advised that any staff conduct complaints will be considered under (Human Resources) staff disciplinary procedures, if appropriate, but outcomes will not be shared with them.
+Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with them.
 Representatives from the media are not permitted to attend.

-At least 10 school days before the meeting, the Clerk will:
+At least 10 school days before the meeting, the Director of Governance will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 10 school days before the meeting.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the panel at least 10 school days before the meeting.

 Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
 The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.

-As well as hearing from the complainant, the committee will hear from the person who carried out the investigation into the Stage 2 complaint and made the decision about the actions taken.
-As well as asking to hear from both sides, the committee will also ask questions at this meeting to ensure that they fully consider the complaint and any evidence provided.
+The panel will hear from the complainant as well as the person who carried out the investigation into the Stage 2 complaint and made the decision about the actions taken.
+If necessary, for clarity, the panel may also ask the person who investigated the complaint at stage 1 to attend, along with any witnesses that are deemed appropriate.